 The streets of Paris are fairly flat unless you are walking up towards Montmartre.
 There are several ways to get around the city, I think walking is the best.
 You get to see so much of the city this way.
 When you compare how long it will take to get to your destination via metro/bus or walking, if it isn’t too much of a difference and you have the time, I would walk.

 It’s easy to get in and out of if it is on your back and not paying attention.
 I highly recommend a top zip tote for my day bag.
 I use this one from Cuyana.
 It holds my camera, a small travel wallet, a reusable water bottle, and a small umbrella inside.
-It is also a good idea to have a portable charger for your cell phone.
+Having a portable charger for your cell phone is also a good idea.

-Way before google maps I learned about the city of Paris by doing a lot of walking and getting lost.
+Way before google maps, I learned about the city of Paris by walking and getting lost.
 I love the side streets, passageways, and hidden gems you can discover while seeing the city on foot.
 It’s how I found all my best photos for The Print Shop.

 French women won’t wear high heels much around Paris unless it’s for Fashion Week.
 Heels aren’t the most practical when it comes to cobblestone streets.
 Stylish walking shoes, flats, and boots are the way to go depending on the season.
 For ballet flats, I love these from Margaux NYC.